rsanchez/Deep/README.md

 # Deep

-A set of Eloquent models for ExpressionEngine Channel Entries.
+A set of [Eloquent](http://laravel.com/docs/eloquent) models for ExpressionEngine Channel Entries.
 This library has a few goals in mind:

-- replicate as much of the `{exp:channel:entries}` functionality as possible using Eloquent query scopes
+- replicate as much of the `{exp:channel:entries}` functionality as possible using Eloquent [query scopes](http://laravel.com/docs/eloquent#query-scopes)
 - chainable with standard Eloquent model methods (ex. `->where('foo', 'bar')`)
 - minimize the number of queries needed using eager loading
-- provide an base plugin from which EE plugins/modules can extend, which has parity with `{exp:channel:entries}`
+- provide an base plugin from which EE plugins/modules can extend, which has near parity with `{exp:channel:entries}`

 ```
 <?php